lando-tech/nvim_config/README.md

 ## LSP
 LSP:
 1. Rust-Analyzer provides support for rust files.
 Can be installed with most package managers.
-2. Pyright for Python support.
-Typically installed with npm, but you may be able to use a different package manager.
+2. PyLsp for Python support.
-3. Lua-Language-Server: best to just clone the repo from LuaLS https://github.com/LuaLS/lua-language-server.
-4. Make sure you modify the path for whatever shell you are using.
+3. Make sure you modify the path for whatever shell you are using.
 Neovim normally looks for the LSP servers in your shell's path.

 ## Custom nvim options
 Options: